resolve109/study-aws-sa/aws-study-guide.md

   - Better solution than just increasing memory, which improves execution speed but doesn't directly address cold start latency
   - Perfect for Java applications that experience long cold start times due to JVM initialization and class loading
   - Provides initialization performance improvements without the additional costs of provisioned concurrency
+- **File Processing Workflow**:
+  - For immediate processing of uploaded files:
+    - Design Lambda functions triggered by S3 upload events
+    - Process files and store results back to S3 or other destinations
+  - More cost-effective than running EC2 instances for sporadic processing needs
+  - Serverless approach eliminates the need to manage underlying infrastructure
+  - Automatically scales with the number of incoming files
+  - For cost-optimized storage, implement S3 Lifecycle rules to transition rarely accessed files to Glacier

 ### EC2 Instance Management
 - **Hibernation and Warm Pools**: